The Traffic Reaction Model: A kinetic compartmental approach to road traffic modeling: Kinetic and compartmental description

-Using the above notions, we will show that the model in \eqref{eq:comp_traff01} is formally kinetic.
-Moreover, we can also provide a transparent compartmental interpretation for it, where the species and the reaction graph have clear physical meaning.
+Using the above notions, we can give a kinetic interpretation for the TRM, where the species and the reaction steps have a clear physical meaning.
+For this purpose, we consider the TRM~\eqref{eq:gen_scheme} on a finite finite road (with $P$ cells).

-Let $N_i$ and $S_i$ denote vehicles and available space slots for vehicles in segment $i$, respectively.
-Then the transition of vehicles between the consecutive road segments $i-1$, $i$, and $i+1$ can be represented by reactions as follows.

-Eq. \eqref{eq:VehTrans1} shows that during a vehicle's transition from segment $i-1$ to segment $i$, the number of vehicles is decreased by one in segment $i-1$ and it is increased by one in segment $i$.
-Parallelly, the amount of available space slots is decreased by one unit in segment $i$, and it is increased by one in segment $i-1$.
-Naturally, the transition has two conditions: there should be at least one vehicle in segment $i-1$ and space for at least one vehicle in segment $i$.
-Eq. \eqref{eq:VehTrans2} expresses the same transition of vehicles from segment $i$ to segment $i+1$.

-Let $n_i$ and $s_i$ denote the continuous number of vehicles (in Passenger Car Equivalent, PCE) and free spaces per unit length of the roadway, respectively.
-These quantities are analogous to molar concentration in chemistry, which is proportional to the number of molecules per unit volume.